-But keep in mind that if you sand the freshly repaired surface, without allowing enough time to cure the filler, it can be irritating to eyes, skin, and lungs because of the release of VOCs.
+But keep in mind that if you sand the freshly repaired surface without allowing enough time to cure the filler, it can be irritating to the eyes, skin, and lungs because of the release of VOCs.

-Polyester wood filler is also water-resistant and can be used at places where water damage or wood rotting is a problem.
+Polyester wood filler is also water-resistant and can be used in places where water damage or wood rotting is a problem.

 But do not expect them to be a hundred percent waterproof.